shenuja/himandher/proposal_her.md

 The telephone kept ringing with birthday wishes from her family and her friends who were no longer in Bangalore.
 She had a letter from her father and her sister.
 When she got a gap, she quickly took a shower and had to rush out in house clothes to attend to the telephone that was ringing again.
 Her housemates were almost ready, walking in and out of rooms in the last minute rush.
 Two of them had already left for the office, keeping the front door open.

 She was settling down on the mattress sprawled on the floor to attend to the telephone.
 She does not remember who it was on the phone, but her eyes were in the direction of the open front door, and she froze.
-He was standing there, outside her house, looking embarrassed and totally out of place.
+He was standing there, in front of her house, looking embarrassed and totally out of place.
 Her first thought was, what would the girls in the house think?
 Did they see him?

 She said something into the phone and  quickly came out and tried to pull him out of the gate.
 He whispered "Happy Birthday, I wanted to give this to you".
 Then she saw it - A huge box which could easily fit a person inside.
 She was in shock as she asked "How did you bring this here".
 He sheepishly answered "I walked with it".
 Her eyes became wider and wider - "All this way?
 On the roads?
 Didn't people see you?".
 He laughed nervously -  "It didn't seem so stupid before, but now I am not sure".